List of ministers of defence (Ukraine): Ministers

-The current Minister of Defense is Denys Shmyhal, since 17 July 2025.
+The current Minister of Defense is Yevhenii Khmara, officially since 19 August 2026 and acting since 16 July 2026.
 The longest-serving Minister of Defense is Oleksandr Kuzmuk who served for five years, a total of 2,063 days.

 The longest serving as an acting Minister of Defense is Valeriy Ivashchenko who served for a total 279 days (over 9 months).

 First deputy ministers

 Created on 27 May 1992, the office of deputy ministers was expanded on 4 June 1992 with the chief of the General Staff holding the post until 8 February 2002.
 Since 10 September 2003, the post was "demilitarized", held only by civilian or retired military personnel.
 The first deputy serves as an acting minister in absence of officially appointed minister unless specified otherwise.